atomiv/atomiv.github.io/_pages/about.md

 **Uroš Ljubenović** - Software Engineer

 Uroš is a Software Engineer with a demonstrated history of working in the information technology and services industry.
-Skilled in .Net Core, C#, Azure services, SQL Server, ASP.NET MVC, System design, Database design...
-Strong engineering professional with a Master of Engineering - focused in Information systems and technologies from The Faculty of Organizational Sciences.
-Interested in system architecture, distributed systems, writing clean and efficient code.
+He is skilled in .Net Core, C#, Azure services, SQL Server, ASP.NET MVC, System design, Database design.
+Uroš is a strong engineering professional with a Master of Engineering - focused in Information systems and technologies from The Faculty of Organizational Sciences.
+He is interested in system architecture, distributed systems, writing clean and efficient code.
 Uroš joined Atomiv to share experiences in backed development and system design.

 Feel free to contact Uroš via [LinkedIn](https://www.linkedin.com/in/uroš-ljubenović-0ba686152) and [GitHub](https://github.com/urosl-jubenovic).